CHCH-DT: Possible flagship of a third network (1966–1981)

 In the mid-1960s, CHCH was the lead station in United Program Purchase, a consortium of Canadian television stations which began purchasing some programming rights separately from the CTV and CBC networks.

 By 1966, UPP was attracting media coverage as the potential framework for a third Canadian television network.
 In the fall of the same year, Soble's Niagara Television which was the licensee of CHCH, put forward a proposal for a network to be branded as NTV.
 In the original plan, CHCH would have been the network's flagship station for the Greater Toronto Area.
 However the application faced numerous regulatory hurdles and delays, and its main financial backer which was Power Corporation of Canada, backed out in 1969.
 By 1970 however, the network application was revived by former CHCH executive Al Bruner's new Global Communications corporation, with Niagara Television and CHCH no longer involved in the bid.
-The Global Television Network network launched in 1974 on the new CKGN-TV.
+The Global Television Network launched in 1974 on the new CKGN-TV.

 Despite the station's lack of success in developing a full-fledged network, it became one of Canada's most prominent syndicators of non-network programming in the 1970s and 1980s, with many of its locally produced entertainment programs airing on television stations across Canada and occasionally internationally.